BigglesZX/django-simpleinliner/README.md

 # django-simpleinliner

 A simple Django app for inlining static CSS and JS files in templates.
+Read CSS, JS or generic files from your static directories and insert them inline into your Django templates, wrapping in appropriate HTML tags if necessary.

 ## Rationale